-Composite limits shown on this map are based on the test dota available at the time of publics on.
-Testa we changed due to an veralism is de-innervalation map serve occurred after this map was published, may user shows former appropriate solennant of the also we by construct accurate limit isotators.
+Corporate limits shown on this map are based on the best data available at the time of publication.
+Because changes due to annexations or de-annexations may have occurred after this map was published, map users should contact appropriate community officials to verify current corporate intil locations.